yonzro1610/pczen/README.md

+# PROJECT DISCONTINUED UNTIL I GET MOTIVATION
+I will be working on small parts every now and then, but this project is too ambitious for me to try this hard right now.
 # PCZen
 **PCZen** is a tool I developed to map PS4 controller inputs to keyboard keys, enabling the creation of macros and providing controller support for games that lack native PS4 controller compatibility.
 My goal is to deliver the best possible gaming experience for users.